Dr Katie Dhingra

 Her main research interest lies in the application of theoretical models to enhance our understanding of suicide and non-suicidal self-injury.

-She is the Editor-in-Chief (September 2015 – present) of the Journal of Criminal Psychology (ISSN 2009-3829) published by Emerald Publishing Group Ltd. She also serves on the Editorial board of the Journal of Criminal Justice, and regularly reviews for a variety of high-impact behavioral, psychological, and criminological journals.
+She is the Editor-in-Chief (September 2015 – present) of the Journal of Criminal Psychology (ISSN 2009-3829) published by Emerald Publishing Group Ltd. She also serves on the Editorial board of the Journal of Criminal Justice, and regularly reviews for a variety of high-impact behavioural, psychological, and criminological journals.
 She is a member of a number of international specialized Societies and Associations in her fields of interest and expertise.

 Katie is module leader for the following modules: